WHO ARE WE?

 Hazel Thompson (Activities & Breed Show Organiser) email@example.com

 Lou Singfield (Website & Focus on Haflingers Magazine) email@example.com

 HISTORY OF THE SOCIETY

 Our Haflingers, athletic horses from the Tirolean Alps, have from the late fifties found a new market in Europe and the wider world.
-These talented horses with oriental ancestry, have with careful breeding developed from working horses to performance animals.
+These talented horses, have with careful breeding developed from working horses to performance animals.
 They have shown ability in most disciplines the modern horse world now requires.
 The breed has elegant forward movement, and good confirmation.
 They are a robust breed having outstanding stamina, this coupled with their good temperament enables the Haflinger to do many jobs.

 During the sixties many people unknown to each other started to import Haflingers to Britain.
 A small group of these people were concerned that random importation and breeding would eventually lead to the loss of many quality animals.
 It was important to start a Register and Stud Book where the imported animals and any subsequent young stock could be recorded.
 By December 1970 these early pioneers came together and a Society was formed.
 The backing of Tirolean Breeders Association helped us learn about the horses their registration and inspection methods.
 We decided to take on all the tasks, the Stud Book, the inspection of three-year-old colts and fillies.
 As well we introduced Haflingers into our British equine scene.
 Ridden, Driven, Jumping, RDA, Pony Club and the myriad of show classed that our British horses are used for became the norm for our Haflingers.